100S. Understanding Psychology. 4 semester hours.

 Study of the sensory systems and human perception from physiological, sensory, psychophysical, information-processing and cultural perspectives.
 Prerequisite: Psychology 110.
 Alternate years.

 Introduction to theory, research and practice in health psychology, emphasizing the promotion and maintenance of health, the identification of causes of particular illnesses, and behavioral prevention and treatment of illness.
-Prerequisite: Psychology 107 or another statistics course.
+Prerequisite: Psychology 110 or Psychology 150.
 Alternate years.

 The study of children from prenatal development to preadolescence, with emphasis on motor, cognitive, language, social and personality development.
 Theoretical issues such as nature versus nurture, critical periods and cultural differences, as well as more current topics such as the effects of daycare and divorce are examined.
-Prerequisite: Psychology 130.
+Prerequisite: Psychology 130 or Education 111.
 Every year.

 232. Psychology of Adolescence.
 4 semester hours.

 The study of youth from puberty to adulthood.
 Changes in cognition, morality, sexuality and identity, and how they influence adolescent behavior are examined.
-Prerequisite: Psychology 130.
+Prerequisite: Psychology 130 or Education 112.
 Writing intensive.
 Every year.

 241. Psychology of Personality.
 4 semester hours.